-1. In the main window of Web Console, select $\textbf{Devices} \rightarrow \textbf{Policies \& profiles}.$

-- 2. Click the Add button.

-- 3. The New policy window opens.

-- 4. In the Select application section, select Kaspersky Embedded Systems Security and click Next.

-- 5. On the General tab, you can perform the following actions:

-- Change the policy name.
+- 1. In the main window of the Web Console, select $\textbf{Devices} \rightarrow \textbf{Policies \& profiles}.$ - 2.
+Click the Add button. - 3.
+The New policy window opens. - 4.
+In the Select application section, select Kaspersky Security for Windows Server and click Next. - 5.
+On the General tab, you can perform the following actions: - Change the policy name.

-The policy name cannot contain the following symbols: " < : > ? $\$.
+The policy name cannot contain the following symbols: " $ < : > ? \setminus |$.

-- Select the policy status: - Active.
+• Select the policy status:

+- Active.
 After the next synchronization, the policy will be used as the active policy on the computer. - Inactive.
 Backup policy.
 If necessary, an inactive policy can be switched to active status. - Out-of-office.
 The policy is activated when a computer leaves the organization network perimeter. - Configure the inheritance of settings: - Inherit settings from parent policy.
 If this toggle button is switched on, the policy setting values are inherited from the top-level policy.
-Policy settings cannot be edited if ${\bigcirc}$ is set for the parent policy. - Force inheritance of settings in child policies.
-If the toggle button is on, the values of the policy settings are propagated to the child policies.
-In the child policy settings the Inherit settings from parent policy check box is automatically selected.
-Child policy settings are inherited from the parent policy, except for the settings marked with a.
-Child policy settings cannot be edited if a is set for the parent policy. - 6.
-On the Application settings tab, configure the policy settings as required. - 7.
-Click the Save button.
+Policy settings cannot be edited if 📇 is set for the parent policy. - 6.
+On the Application settings tab, configure the policy settings as required.

 The created policy appears in the list of policies on the Policies & profiles tab of the selected administration group.
-In the <Policy name> window, you can configure other settings, tasks and functions of Kaspersky Embedded Systems Security.
+In the <Policy name> window, you can configure other settings, tasks and functions of Kaspersky Security for Windows Server.

-Kaspersky Embedded Systems Security policy settings sections
+Kaspersky Security for Windows Server policy settings sections